yeasy/learning_pickleball/05_dink_en.md

 ![Fly trajectory using various spins](_images/spin-trajectory.png)

-After mastering the push Dink, you can appropriately add spin to make it more difficult for a high-quality return, including:
+After mastering the basic push Dink, you can appropriately add spin to make it more difficult for a high-quality return, including:

 * **Top Spin**: The ball's trajectory will drop sharply before landing, and will move forward quickly after landing, which causes the opponent to return the ball too long and too high.
 The trajectory of the topspin ball is relatively high, so generally use it in the diagonal direction;
 * **Back Spin**: The ball's trajectory will be longer than expected to squeeze the return space.
 And the bounce is low with backspin, which make it more difficult to return the ball perfectly;